LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/index.md

 # Serve the doc on a local server
 mdbook serve --open -d ../target/doc/ honeycomb-guide/ & cargo doc --all --no-deps

-# Kill the local server
-kill $(pidof mdbook)

-# Without pidof
-kill $(ps -e | awk '/mdbook/ {print $1}')
 ```

-Note that if you edit the user guide's content, you will have to generate the rust doc
-again as mdbook remove all files of the target folder at each update.

 ## Links